e2000mann/questionnaire-engine/README.md

 # up887818 Web Programming CW - Questionnaire Engine
-Version: 0

 ## Features
 - Login using Google (OAuth)
 - Being logged in allows for the following:
-  - Creating questionnaires
+  - Creating questionnaires through JSON or GUI
   - Editing previously made questionnaires
   - Exporting questionnaire answers as either a CSV or JSON file
 - Features all users can use: